SharePoint/PnP-Partner-Pack/Documentation/Manual-Setup-Guide.md

 ![Azure AD - Application Configuration - Client Secret](./Figures/Fig-07-Azure-AD-App-Config-02.png)

 Click the "Add Application" button, a popup screen will appear.
-Select "Office 365 SharePoint Online" and click the confirmation button.
+Select "Office 365 SharePoint Online" and "Microsoft Graph", then click the confirmation button.
 In the main configuration screen you have to configure the following application permissions:

+* Office 365 SharePoint Online (Application Permission)
   * Have full control of all site collection
   * Read and write managed metadata
+* Microsoft Graph (Delegated Permission)
+  * Read and write access to user profile

 For further details, see the following figure.